The Large Business Guide

-One factor that may have a significant impact on how the law will impact your business and your employees’ health plan depends on whether or not a company’s health plans meet the criteria to qualify as a “grandfathered” health plan.
-If you have grandfathered status, some — but not all — provisions of the Health Care Law will be optional for you.
+One factor that may have a significant impact on how the law will impact your business and your employees’ health plan depends on whether or not a company’s health plans meet the criteria to qualify as grandfathered.
+If you have grandfathered status, some but not all provisions of the Health Care Law will be optional for you.

-States will have the option of allowing large companies with more than 100 employees to buy health insurance through state-based health insurance Marketplaces.
-Initially, only individuals who buy their own insurance and small businesses will be able to use these online portals when they open in the fall of 2014.
-The Marketplaces will make it easier for those purchasing health insurance to compare products and prices.
+States have the option of allowing large companies with more than 100 employees to buy health insurance through state-based Health Insurance Marketplaces.
+Initially, only individuals who buy their own insurance and small businesses were able to use these online portals.
+The Marketplaces make it easier for those purchasing health insurance to compare products and prices.

-At Independence Blue Cross (IBC), we’re following implementation of the Health Care Law closely.
-We have already made major changes in our plans and will be making additional changes to make sure your plans comply with the law.
-We've already met many requirements of the Health Care Law, and we adopted other provisions prior to the dates they took effect.
+Independence Blue Cross (IBC) is following implementation of the Health Care Law closely.
+We have already made major changes in our plans to make sure your plans comply with the law.
+We’ve already met many requirements of the Health Care Law, and we adopted other provisions prior to the dates they took effect.